Change Point Estimation in a Dynamic Stochastic Block Model: The dynamic stochastic block model (DSBM)

-We are interested in a DBSM exhibiting a single change point and its estimation in an offline manner.
+We are interested in a DBSM exhibiting a single change-point and its estimation in an offline manner.
 For presenting the results, we embed all the time points in the $[0,1]$ interval, by dividing them by $n$.
-Suppose $\tau_n \in (c^{*},1-c^{*})$ corresponds to the change point epoch in the DSBM.
+Suppose $\tau_{m,n} \in (c^{*},1-c^{*})$ corresponds to the change-point epoch in the DSBM.
 Hence,

 and $z \neq w$ and/or $\Lambda \neq \Delta$.
-Note that $z$ and $w$ correspond to the pre- and post-change point community structures, respectively.
-Similarly $\Lambda$ and $\Delta$ are the pre- and post-change point community connection probability matrices, respectively.
-Further, note that $z, w, \Lambda$ and $\Delta$ may depend on $n$.
+Note that $z$ and $w$ correspond to the pre- and post-change-point community structures, respectively.
+Similarly $\Lambda$ and $\Delta$ are the pre- and post-change-point community connection probability matrices, respectively.
+Further, note that $z, w, \Lambda$ and $\Delta$ may depend on $m$ and $n$.

-Our objective is to estimate the model parameters $\tau_n, z,w,\Lambda$ and $\Delta$.
-Throughout this paper, we assume that $0 < c^{*} <\tau_n <1 - c^{*} <1$ with $c^{*}$ being known to avoid unecessary technical complications if the true change point is located arbitrarily close to boundary time points.
-We also assume that the total number of communities before and after the change point are equal. \emph{Even if they are different, our results continue to hold after replacing $K_n$ by the maximum of the number of communities to the left and the right.}
+Our objective is to estimate the model parameters $\tau_{m,n}, z,w,\Lambda$ and $\Delta$.
+Throughout this paper, we assume that $0 < c^{*} <\tau_{m,n} <1 - c^{*} <1$ with $c^{*}$ being known to avoid unnecessary technical complications if the true change-point is located arbitrarily close to boundary time points.
+We also assume that the total number of communities before and after the change-point are equal. \emph{Even if they are different, our results continue to hold after replacing $K$ by the maximum of the number of communities to the left and the right.}